VishalValvi-83/ToDo-List-App/README.md

 # ToDo List App
 This is a simple To-Do List Application built using HTML, CSS, and JavaScript.
-It allows you to add tasks, clear tasks, and view your current list of tasks.
+It allows you to add tasks.

 ## Technologies Used